ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Simulation and Rendering Benchmarking

 \subsection{Simulation+Rendering Benchmark Results}

 We ablate on a number of aspects of visual data collection where we simulate and render an environment.
 We record the FPS of taking 1000 random actions in the environment and fetching the 1000 visual observations.
-Generally in the ablations we scale up one of environments, camera sizes, or number of cameras until the benchmark runs out of GPU memory.

-Overall Isaac Lab shows about 2-3x higher GPU memory usage compared to ManiSkill3, with the minimum amount of GPU memory taken up by just environments with cameras enabled being 4.8GB compared to 1.7GB in ManiSkill3.
+Overall Isaac Lab shows about 2-4x higher GPU memory usage compared to ManiSkill3, with the minimum amount of GPU memory taken up by just environments with cameras enabled being 4.8GB compared to 1.7GB in ManiSkill3.